 Another great perk is the rewards.
-With the card, you’ll earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.
+With the card, you’ll earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum each time you activate.
 Plus, you’ll earn 1% unlimited cash back automatically on all other purchases.

 Best for business purchases

 As a small business owner, you may need to make large business purchases time and again, and with the Ink Business Cash℠ Credit Card you can take advantage of introductory 0% APR for 12 months on both purchases and balance transfers.
 If you use the card to make $3,000 in purchases within the first three months, you’ll also enjoy a $500 signup bonus.

 Cardmembers can take advantage of 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year.
 You’ll also earn 2% cash back on the first $25,000 spent on combined purchases at gas stations and restaurants each account anniversary year, plus earn unlimited 1% cash back on all other purchases.

 If the thought of incurring interest is holding you back from growing your small business, then the Ink Business Cash℠ Credit Card may be an interest-free credit card to consider.